Cabinet of Ministers (Soviet Union): Responsibilities and functions

 Additionally, the Cabinet coordinated All-Union policies on science, technology, patents, airspace use, pricing, general economic policy, housing, environmental protection, and military appointments.
 It had the authority to issue decrees and resolutions.

-Structure and composition
+Central government bodies

 The Cabinet existed alongside other key bodies, such as the Federation Council and the Presidential Council of the Soviet Union, but it was the primary executive organ responsible for the ministers and the economy.
 The ministries within the Cabinet included: